Echinoderm Envenomation Medication

 Diphtheria-tetanus toxoid (Decavac)

-Used to induce active immunity against tetanus in selected patients.
-Immunizing agents of choice for most adults and children >7 y.
-Necessary to administer booster doses to maintain tetanus immunity throughout life.
+Diphtheria-tetanus toxoid is used to induce active immunity against tetanus in selected patients.
+It is the immunizing agent of choice for most adults and children older than 7 years.
+It is necessary to administer booster doses to maintain tetanus immunity throughout life.

 Pregnant patients should receive only tetanus toxoid, not a diphtheria antigen-containing product.